Peachorchids/peachorchids.github.io/about.md

 ### Why

-Because I love technology and I am writing this page to talk about myself and my desire to be part of the IT industry.
+I love technology and I am writing this page to talk about myself and my desire to be part of the IT industry.

 ### How